 Hoy says he loves visiting museums and memorials in Washington, D.C., and watching families and school trips talking about what a particular monument represents.
 “I saunter up behind them and listen,” he says.
 “Museums and monuments and memorials give us a way to tell a story, and it’s an emotionally safe way to hold an emotion.”

-“A visual gesture such candle lighting, laying of a wreath, parades — these provide clear, participatory experiences that often represent distant events and in doing so, help us connect to these past events in the present moment,” explains Egert.
+“A visual gesture, such as candle lighting, laying of a wreath, parades — these provide clear, participatory experiences that often represent distant events and, in doing so, help us connect to these past events in the present moment,” Egert explains.

 The power of monuments and memorials

 Secular monuments can be particularly helpful for people who don’t have a religious background, Hoy notes.
-“Religions have sacred writings and practices, and in the absence of religious commitment, monuments help us to pass the story down as well as our values of compassion forgiveness and courage.”
+“Religions have sacred writings and practices, and in the absence of religious commitment, monuments help us pass down the story, as well as our values of compassion, forgiveness, and courage.”

 One such monument that he found himself reluctant to visit was the 9/11 Memorial in Manhattan.
-He thought it might trigger awful memories of the attack, but in fact, he found it calming yet compelling.
+He thought it might trigger awful memories of the attack, but, in fact, he found it calming and compelling.
 “It didn’t rekindle the trauma of the day, but it took me right back to that morning.”